yt-project/unyt/paper/paper.md

 units.
 See Figure 1 for a detailed explanation of the plot style.](binary_different_units.png)

-For each of the benchmarks below, we show the ratio of the time to perform an operation with one of `unyt`, `Pint`, and `astopy.units`, $T_{\rm package}$, to the time it takes for NumPy to perform the equivalent operation, $T_{\rm numpy}$.
+For each of the benchmarks we show the ratio of the time to perform an operation with one of `unyt`, `Pint`, and `astopy.units`, $T_{\rm package}$, to the time it takes for NumPy to perform the equivalent operation, $T_{\rm numpy}$.
 For example, for the comparison of the performance of `np.add(a, b)`